 That is an even more pessimistic view than the IMF had in April when it forecast that the world economy will likely suffer the worst financial crisis since the 1930s-era Great Depression due to COVID-19 pandemic disruptions and shutdowns.

 Since the coronavirus was first detected in Wuhan, China in late December, and became a World Health Organization-declared COVID-19 pandemic in March, the lockdown to slow its spread cost millions of jobs and shuttered companies globally.
-The infectious disease cause by the coronavirus has led to upwards of 7 million infections and 400,000 deaths.
+The infectious disease caused by the coronavirus has led to upwards of 7 million infections and 400,000 deaths.

 James Zhan, UNCTAD’s director of investment and enterprise, said the economic fallout varies by region, hurting developing economies the most because of their greater reliance on industries that tend to be more exposed to global supply chains.